UCL-EO/geog0111/docs/Install.md

 and try again.

-6. Now, set up notebook extensions by running the foillowing in shell (Terminal):
+7. Now, set up notebook extensions by running the foillowing in shell (Terminal):

         ~/geog0111/notebooks/bin/postBuild

-7. This should all be good to go now, but you should make sure that the new settings have taken place by stopping are restarting the notebook server.
+8. This should all be good to go now, but you should make sure that the new settings have taken place by stopping and restarting the notebook server.
 To do this:

    * click on the `Control Panel` button at the top right of the notebook page.
    * then click the big red button to stop the server
    * next, click `start my server` to restart (you may have to also then click `launch my server`)
    * if you are asked to choose an interface, choose `classic`, then click `start`

- 8. Now, test things:
+ 9. Now, test things:

    * navigate to the coursenotes `geog0111` then `notebooks`
    * select the fist notebook `001_Notebook_use.md`